Sell Your Home At The Best Price With Tips On How To Negotiate A Higher Price

 For example, we were offered £5k lower than the asking price on one property.
 While we didn’t feel we could push the buyer up the full £5k we did go back and say that we could accept their offer, but if they wanted it taking off the market, they’d have to increase it by another £2k.

-Most buyers, if they’ve fallen in love for a property and can afford to increase their offer, won’t risk losing their dream home for the sake of a couple of grand.
+Most buyers, if they’ve fallen in love with a property and can afford to increase their offer, won’t risk losing their dream home for the sake of a couple of grand.

 One thing everyone hates is being stuck in a chain.
 Even if you’re ready to move, if part of the chain isn’t, then you’re going nowhere.